Accused of Possessing, Downloading or Distributing Indecent Images?

 Funding legal support for Indecent Images Offence

-Don’t let financial concerns deter you from seeking the legal assistance you need.
+Do not let financial concerns deter you from seeking the legal assistance you need.
 Here at Clifford Johnston & Co., we extend our expertise to all clients, regardless of their choice between publicly funded or privately funded criminal defence.
 We strongly believe in equal access to justice.

 You may be eligible for legal aid, and our dedicated team is here to help.
 We’ll assess your eligibility and guide you through the legal aid application process, ensuring you have the support you require for your defence.
+Alternatively, we offer competitive private rates.

 How Can Clifford Johnston & Co Help?